About Lewa House

 Lewa House's guest rooms radiate around the northern and eastern fringes of the grounds, while to the south-west are the back-of-house areas, staff quarters and farm buildings.

-Apart from enjoying the plants and bird and insect life in the gardens, the main activity at the house itself is a tour of the back-of-house and farm areas with the owners.
-You'll visit their fruit and veg garden, meet their happy-looking pig (fed on what the guests can't manage), their pampered dairy cows and contented chickens.
-You'll have a chance to see how solar energy is stored in banks of batteries and you can ponder the science of vermiculture – worm-farming – which makes use of the pig's leftovers to create something called “worm tea", used to fertilise the gardens.
+Apart from enjoying views and setting from each room, and the plants and bird life in the gardens, the main activity at the house itself is a tour of the back-of-house and farm areas with the owners, often accompanied by the family dogs.
+You can visit their fruit and veg garden and meet their well-fed pigs, their pampered dairy cows and contented chickens.
+You'll have a chance to see how solar energy is stored, perhaps try milking, and ponder the science of vermiculture – worm-farming which makes use of the pig's leftovers to create something called “worm tea", used to fertilise the gardens.
 A small wetland area is nurtured by grey water from the showers.

 The McFarlanes, whose family also runs Browns' Cheese Farm outside Nairobi, run the farm and gardens on biodynamic principles promoted by Rudolf Steiner – essentially organic practice with a little astrology thrown in – which does away with weeding in favour of digging everything back into the soil.

 If you're interested in Lewa's rhino conservation work, you can visit the communications and security headquarters at the main Lewa Conservancy HQ.
-A monitor on the wall tracks rhino movements and wall charts identify individuals through ear-notchings.
-It's a slightly sobering reminder of the gravity of the round-the-clock work here.
+A monitor on the wall tracks rhino movements and charts identify individuals through ear-notchings.
+It's an interesting if slightly sobering reminder of the gravity of the round-the-clock work required to ensure the long-term survival of these magnificent creatures.
+You may also have the opportunity to meet the conservancy tracking dogs during your visit.

 Finally, if you ask ahead or stay long enough, you may get the chance to be briefly involved with the conservancy's veterinary and management practices, for example elephant darting, or managing individual animals that need attention.
 Such opportunities are, however, very much off the menu of standard activities and cannot be guaranteed.